jseabold/pycon-ds-2018/README.md

 # Introduction to Python for Data Science

-This is the ODSC East '18 workshop Introduction to Python for Data Science.
+This is the Pycon 2018 tutorial Introduction to Python for Data Science.

 ## Outcomes